skellig-framework/skellig-core/README.md

 * Sync/Async operations with TCP / AMQP / IBMMQ channels (ex. send, read, consume, respond) with output validation
 * RMDB/NOSQL database operations (ex. select, insert, delete) with data validation
 * Remote Unix commands with response validation
+* Performance testing with build-in or Prometheus metrics

 ### Sample test
+A simple and quick test which demonstrates how to write a test using Skellig Framework.
+This test books a ticket by placing sending a POST request to a web service with relevant information and verifies the response.
+It also checks if the database has a valid record and before running the test, it adds an event to book by placing it into the RMQ channel.

 File bookings.sf
 ```feature